Empowering Women Street Vendors through Mobility Solutions

 The Many Challenges Faced by Female Street Vendors

 Female street vendors face a variety of challenges.
-Apart from bearing all the general informal sector constraints and difficulties, they also have to face constraints associated with gender dynamics and cultural norms.
+Apart from bearing all the general informal sector constraints and difficulties, they also have to face limitations associated with gender dynamics and cultural norms.

-They are also forced to handle three responsibilities –of a mother, a wife, and a worker.
+Women Street Vendors are forced to handle three responsibilities: a mother, a wife, and a worker.
 Health issues such as headaches, body and joint pain, boils, fever, etc., have become common among women vendors.
-A vast majority of female vendors have also used up their savings or taken loans to feed their families during the lockdown.
+Many female vendors have also used up their savings or taken loans to feed their families during the lockdown.

-Due to a lack of general public support and social security, they are never exposed to any of the opportunities that can improve their life.
-It is important to recognize that helping women street vendors become more independent is a necessity if we were to collectively recover and grow as a society and as an economy.
+Due to a lack of general public support and social security, they are never exposed to any opportunities that can improve their lives.
+It is essential to recognize that helping women street vendors become more independent is a necessity if we were to collectively recover and grow as a society and as an economy.

-At Tigoona, we aim to provide an effective solution to women street vendors that will help address a multitude of challenges that they face and elevate their condition.
+At Tigoona, we aim to provide an effective solution to women street vendors that will help address many challenges that they face and elevate their condition.

 Read More: about helping street vendors in India.